 Bright, Jesse David

 "Jesse David Bright (December 18, 1812 - May 20, 1875) was the ninth Lieutenant Governor of Indiana and U.S. Senator from Indiana who served as President pro tempore of the Senate on three separate occasions.
 He was the only senator from a Northern state to be expelled for being a Confederate sympathizer.
-Also, Judge Bright was a promenant businessman and a slaveholder.
+Judge Bright was also a businessman and a slaveholder.